Dugy/bomba/README.md

 # Bomba
 C++20 library for convenient implementation of remote procedure calls and serialisation.
-Currently, it's a work in progress, not all intended components are implemented, there may be security issues or messy error handling.
+Currently, it's a work in progress, it's usable, but there may be bugs, security issues or messy error handling.

-For maximal convenience, it needs no code generation and no macros and is entirely header-only, yet its verbosity is at minimum.
+To maximise convenience, it needs no code generation and no macros and is entirely header-only, yet its verbosity is at minimum.

 It's written in bleeding edge C\++20.
-Works on GCC 11, Clang 12 or MSVC 19.
+Works on GCC 12, Clang 13 or MSVC 19.
 Before C\++23 reflection (`reflexpr` expression) is available, a GCC-only trick relying on Defect Report 2118 is used.
 Clang and MSVC have to use a different implementation with slighly worse performance.
-It's embedded-friendly as it can be used without any dynamic allocation when compiled by GCC and it needs dynamic allocation only during initialisation if compiled with Clang or MSVC).
-Currently the only available implementation of the networking layer is based on `std::experimental::networking` and uses some dynamic allocation, so it's PC-only.
+It's intended to be embedded-friendly as it can be used without any dynamic allocation when compiled by GCC and it needs dynamic allocation only during initialisation if compiled with Clang or MSVC).
+Currently the only available implementation of the networking layer is based on `std::experimental::networking` and uses some dynamic allocation, so that part (about 130 lines) might need reimplementation if used outside PC architectures.

 ## Features
-Bomba is not feature complete, but is already usable for some purposes.
+Bomba is fully usable, but some additional features are planned.

 ### Protocols
 Bomba implements several communication protocols for the purpose of communication in a standardised way supported by many other libraries.
-These are implemented in a way that avoids dynamic allocation, expecting the networking layer to make the necessary allocations (so that some buffers could be provided in a restrictive embedded environment).
+These are implemented in a way that avoids dynamic allocation, expecting the networking layer to provide buffers (so that some buffers could be provided in a restrictive embedded environment).
 * HTTP - Minimal implementation, supporting only GET and POST, but usable as a web server with some interactive content
 * JSON-RPC - Built on top of HTTP POST